calebomusic/materializeJekyllTheme/_posts/2017-01-01-sample-post.md

 ---
 layout: post
-title: Sample Post
+title: Another Sample Post
 ---

-This is a sample post.
+"Marxian exploitation is the exploitation of people's lack of understanding of economics."
+Nozick